-As a child, I remember loving potato pancakes during many Jewish holidays, such as Hanukkah and Passover.
-Many people, as I recall, slathered these luscious fried, round low disks in apple sauce.
+As a child, I remember devouring potato pancakes during many Jewish holidays, such as Hanukkah and Passover.
+I watched people slather these round low disks in apple sauce.
 However, at our home this iconic tradition called for the tang of chilled sour cream.
 The warm, crispy potatoes, with its soft center, tasted delicious when dipped in the cool cream.
-Since I’m a salt freak now, I top mine with a sprinkling of this ancient grain.
+I top mine with a sprinkling of this ancient grain.

 3 pounds russet potatoes – washed, peeled and grated in a food process or using the large holes on a box grater